-Either way, there’s nothing wrong with wanting to see new places (gay-friendly), meet new faces, and, if you’re lucky, find love.
+Either way, there’s nothing wrong with wanting to see new places (gay-friendly or not), meet new faces, and, if you’re feeling up for it, a holiday romance.

 However, this begs the question — where do you go for a gay holiday?
 Well, that’s precisely where our travel guide comes for LGBT holidays come in.

 Emerald Life was started to bring more equality and diversity to the world of financial services and our travel insurance is one of our proudest achievements with cover for all travel, whether for gay holidays or not!

 We were the first travel insurer in the UK who didn’t require customers to disclose their HIV status if they were undetectable and on stable medication.
 That means no extra pricing and no declarations on your documentation.